aickin/react-server-cli/README.md

 # react-server-cli

-## NOTE: THIS PROJECT IS IN ALPHA.
-PLEASE DO NOT USE IN PRODUCTION.

 A simple command line app that will compile a routes file for the client and start up express.
 To use:

-1. Add `react-server-cli` to your project's `package.json`
-2. `npm install`
+1. `npm install --save react-server-cli`
+2. Add `./node_modules/react-server-cli/bin/react-server-cli` as the value for `scripts.start` in package.json.
-3. `./node_modules/react-server-cli/bin/react-server-cli` from the directory that has your routes.js file, or you can make an executable script that calls `react-server-cli`.
+3. `npm start` from the directory that has your routes.js file.

-We would like to make `react-server-cli` a globally installable package so that projects don't have to add it to their package.json, but that will take some more work.

 ## Routes Format

 Note that the routes file needs to be in a bit different format than what we have used in the past in `react-server`.
 Rather than `routes.route.page` being a function, it needs to be a path to a file that exports a page class.
+Middleware also needs to be an array of file paths.
 For example:

 ```javascript
 module.exports = {